Improving the Efficiency of Variationally Enhanced Sampling with Wavelet-Based Bias Potentials: Results and Discussion

 In Figure~\ref{fig:CaCO3_delta_F}\textbf{a}, we can see that the free energy differences obtained from the wavelet simulations converge faster and show less fluctuations than in the Chebyshev polynomial simulations.
 In particular, there are considerably larger fluctuations in the Chebyshev polynomial simulations.
 Furthermore, there is less difference between independent runs for the wavelets as compared to the Chebyshev polynomials.
 Therefore, when comparing the wavelets and the Chebyshev polynomials, we obtain the same conclusions as for the model system in the previous Section~\ref{sec:results_modelpot}: the wavelets exhibit less fluctuations of the bias potential within individual runs and less difference between different independent runs.
 The metadynamics simulations show a convergence behavior that is slightly worse than the wavelet simulations, but still better than the Chebyshev polynomial simulations.

 To further quantify the behavior of the simulations, we calculate the average and the standard deviation over the last nanosecond of the each simulations and show the results in Figure~\ref{fig:CaCO3_delta_F}\textbf{b} (numerical values are given in Table S1 in the SI).
+We chose the standard deviation because the time series from a single simulation is highly correlated and does not correspond to independent measurements.
+The standard deviation is thus shown as a measure of how much the free energy difference and thus also the bias fluctuate even at the end of the simulation.
 We can see that there is some spread in the averaged values, though all simulations agree with each other within 1 kJ/mol.
 We note that there is similar spread in the three reference metadynamics simulations from ref~\citenum{kellermeier_entropy_2016} that are shown as black dotted lines in Figure~\ref{fig:CaCO3_delta_F}\textbf{b}.
 Therefore, we cannot determine a reference value of the free energy difference.
 Noticeably, and consistent with the free energy differences time evolution in panel \textbf{a}, the wavelet simulations have the smallest standard deviation values while the values are three to six times larger for the Chebyshev polynomial and metadynamics simulations.

 From the results in panels \textbf{a} and \textbf{b} of Figure~\ref{fig:CaCO3_delta_F}, we can conclude that the wavelet perform the best when considering the difference between independent simulations and fluctuations within runs.